Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/liquidity/06-removing-liquidity.md

 ## Removing Liquidity from a Position

-To retrieve the remove liquidity calldata, use the function `removeCallParameters`, which takes in a `Position`, which we defined earlier, and `RemoveLiquidityOptions`.
-The reference for `RemoveLiquidityOptions` is:
+Use the function `removeCallParameters` with the `position` instantiated earlier and a `RemoveLiquidityOptions` interface.
+The reference for [`RemoveLiquidityOptions`](https://docs.uniswap.org/sdk/reference/interfaces/RemoveLiquidityOptions) is:

 ```typescript
 /**